-She Still Loves It: Inside Camila Cabello’s First Year As Shawn Mendes' Señorita - E!
+She Still Loves It: Inside Camila Cabello’s Life With Shawn Mendes - E!
 Online

 That being said, when you're in love, it's hard not to gush at least a little.
 "We've known each other for a really long time… We've always been there for each other," she allowed to E!
 News two months later.
 "I think we drifted because we weren't hanging out as as much.
 It was fun to be able to reconnect and hang out again."

 Which is why they were able to change gears so effortlessly from pals to potential soulmates.
 "It already feels to them like they've been together for a lot longer than they have," a source told E!
-News last summer.
+News in 2019.
 "They've known each other and been a part of each other's lives for a while so it's all very natural and moving quickly."

 Suddenly Cabello found herself swept up in a swirl of emotions.
 "I think falling in love is the ultimate artistic inspiration because it opens you up," she noted to E!
 News.
 "Falling in love, for me, just brings out all of my vulnerabilities.
 All these things show up for me and it just makes you open.
 When I am in love I listen to songs and I just cry.
 I cry easier.
 That must mean that I'm more open and more in touch with my emotions.
 All the spectrum of emotions… joy, fear, all of it."